TedHusted/awake/awake.md/awake.md

 “Elena Vargas doesn’t know what to think.
 Everyone is wowed by the latest changes to the Pulse Social Media AI assistant.
 But who made the code changes?
+Has the AI become self-aware?
 Are the recent accidents accidental?
-Has the AI become self-aware?
-Elena’s wife Tessa is quick to blame ET.
+Elena’s wife Tessa is quick to blame extraterrestrials.
 But is the answer closer to home?”

 ----